Fly-CL: A Fly-Inspired Framework for Enhancing Efficient Decorrelation and Reduced Training Time in Pre-trained Model-based Continual Representation Learning: Experiments

 \subsection{Experimental Setup}

 \paragraph{Datasets and Backbones:} We conduct experiments using various architectures, including transformer-based and CNN-based backbones.
 Specifically, we utilize the Vision Transformer (ViT-B/16) \citep{dosovitskiy2020image} and ResNet-50 \citep{he2016deep} as representative architectures.
 We test our method on five widely used datasets: CIFAR-100 \citep{krizhevsky2009learning}, CUB-200-2011 \citep{wah2011caltech}, VTAB \citep{zhai2019large}, ImageNet-R \citep{hendrycks2021many}, and ImageNet-A \citep{hendrycks2021natural}.
-Further details of the data setup are provided in Appendix \ref{App:training_details}. \paragraph{Baselines:} We compare Fly-CL against five baselines, including two prompt-based approaches: L2P \citep{wang2022learning} and DualPrompt \citep{wang2022dualprompt}, as well as three representation-based methods: EASE \citep{zhou2024expandable}, RanPAC \citep{mcdonnell2023ranpac}, and F-OAL \citep{zhuang2024f}.
+Further details of the data setup are provided in Appendix \ref{App:training_details}. \paragraph{Baselines:} We compare Fly-CL against eight baselines, including two prompt-based approaches: L2P \citep{wang2022learning} and DualPrompt \citep{wang2022dualprompt}, three lora/adapter-based approaches: InfLoRA \citep{liang2024inflora}, SEMA \citep{wang2025self}, and MoE-Adapter \citep{yu2024boosting}, as well as three representation-based methods: EASE \citep{zhou2024expandable}, RanPAC \citep{mcdonnell2023ranpac}, and F-OAL \citep{zhuang2024f}.
 In Fly-CL, we find that applying data normalization according to the specific combination of backbone and dataset is beneficial; a detailed analysis can be found in Appendix \ref{App:norm}.
 For a fair comparison, all baselines use the same data normalization strategy as Fly-CL.
-Comparisons among the different baselines and implementation details are provided in Appendices \ref{App:Baseline} and \ref{App:training_details}, respectively. \paragraph{Evaluation Metrics:} To assess CL performance, we employ two metrics: average accuracy ($A_t$) and overall accuracy ($\bar{A}$).
+Comparisons among the different baselines and implementation details are provided in Appendices \ref{App:Baseline} and \ref{App:training_details}, respectively. \paragraph{Evaluation Metrics:} To assess CL performance, we employ four metrics: average accuracy ($A_t$), last stage accuracy ($A_T$), backward transfer ($BWT$), and overall accuracy ($\bar{A}$).
 The average accuracy at stage $t$ is defined as: $A_t=\frac{1}{t}\sum_{i=1}^ta_{t,i}$, where $a_{t,i}$ denotes the test accuracy on the $i$-th task after training on the $t$-th task.
+Specially, we refer to the average accuracy at the last stage $T$ as the last stage accuracy ($A_T$).
+The backward transfer is denoted as $BWT=\frac{1}{t-1}\sum_{i=1}^T(a_{t,i}-a_{i,i})$.
 The overall accuracy is computed as the mean of $A_t$ across all $T$ tasks: $\bar{A}=\frac{1}{T}\sum_{i=1}^TA_t$.
 To evaluate computational efficiency, we introduce two time-related metrics: average training time per task ($\tau_{\text{train}}$) and average post-extraction training time ($\tau_{\text{post}}$).
 Here, $\tau_{\text{train}}$ represents the total training time amortized across all tasks, while $\tau_{\text{post}}$ is derived by subtracting the average feature extraction time for each task (using the pre-trained model) from $\tau_{\text{train}}$. $\tau_{\text{post}}$ is a more precise metric for evaluating algorithm-specific time consumption, as it excludes the shared preprocessing overhead. \footnote{$\tau_{\text{train}}$ and $\tau_{\text{post}}$ are measured in seconds (wall clock time); $A_t$ and $\bar{A}$ are measured in \%.}